-All volunteers will receive a Volunteer Pin Number upon completion of their Buddy Day.
-Volunteers will sign-in and out for each shift worked on the volunteer computer located in the Volunteer Check In area.
+All volunteers will receive a username and password upon completion of their Buddy Day to log-in volunteer hours.
+Volunteers will sign-in and out for each shift worked on the volunteer computer located in the Volunteer Check In area or on the App on their person phone.
 The sign-in computer is used to track the status of volunteer hours.
 These statistics not only help us to reward volunteers for their time and dedication, but also prove invaluable when grant proposals are being created.
 Service by volunteers is an area often examined when grant requests are considered.
 Lockers are provided near the Volunteer Office for you to keep your things in.
 You may bring your own lock, but items must be removed and taken home at the end of your shift.
 Locks are subject to removal if this is abused.